Alfred Radcliffe-Brown: Work

 He has been described as "the classic to Bronisław Malinowski's romantic".
 Radcliffe-Brown brought French sociology (namely Émile Durkheim) to British anthropology, constructing a rigorous battery of concepts to frame ethnography.

-Greatly influenced by the work of Émile Durkheim, he saw institutions as the key to maintaining the global social order of a society, analogous to the organs of a body, and his studies of social function examine how customs aid in maintaining the overall stability of a society.

-Durkheim, inspired Radcliffe-Brown throughout the entirety of his profession in anthropology.
-One of Radcliffe-Brown’s goals was to "transform anthropology into a 'real' science based on the natural sciences."
+Durkheim inspired Radcliffe-Brown throughout the entirety of his profession in anthropology.
+One of Radcliffe-Brown's goals was to "transform anthropology into a 'real' science based on the natural sciences."
 He demonstrated these ideologies in his book published in 1957, A Natural Science of Society.

-In 1906, one of Alfred’s primary focuses in the field [Andaman Islands] was kinship and familial relations of Western Australians.
+In 1906, one of Alfred's primary focuses in the field [Andaman Islands] was kinship and familial relations of Western Australians.
 Within these communities, he uncovered distinct social organizations that proved adaptation and fusion were essential in keeping the system functioning.
-The term “Structural Functionalism” would later be used to describe the idea that “the life of a society may be viewed as an active system of functionally consistent, interdependent elements.”
+The term "Structural Functionalism" would later be used to describe the idea that "the life of a society may be viewed as an active system of functionally consistent, interdependent elements."